IDIOPATHIC PULMONARY FIBROSIS

 - Morphometric parameters have been validated as endpoint measures by comparison to other image analysis methods (e.g. Ashcroft scoring, micro-CT imaging) and functional in vivo standard evaluation methods.
 Some results gave rise to a publication in PLOS ONE in collaboration with Boehringer Ingelheim.

 - The quantification of pulmonary fibrosis is fully automated – from the scanning of slides to the complete evaluation of morphometric parameters and statistical analysis.

-- Biocellvia’s analysis is very rapid (a complete study is delivered in 48 hours from scan reception) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.
+- Biocellvia’s analysis is fast (a complete study is delivered in 48 hours from scan reception) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.

 Representative native images of lung sections from saline control and BLM-treated mice.
 (Bars : 1 mm)